Cheryl Jorgensen-Earp, PhD

 Dr. Jorgensen-Earp believes strongly in undergraduate scholarship and thoroughly enjoys co-authoring papers with students and mentoring student research.
 Over the years, her students have presented their work at many prestigious conferences, among them the National Communication Association conference, the Southern Communication Association conference, and the DePauw Undergraduate Honors conference.
 In 2001, Dr. Jorgensen-Earp was named Virginia Professor of the Year by the Carnegie Foundation for the Advancement of Teaching and the Council for the Advancement and Support of Education.

-She teaches Special Topics in Communication (Fall 09 is Visual Communication); Persuasion; and Advanced Theory/Senior Thesis.
+She teaches Special Topics in Communication, Persuasion, and Advanced Theory/Senior Thesis.